github/docs/data/reusables/gpg/x-509-key.md

-### Telling Git about your X.509 key
+## Telling Git about your X.509 key

-You can use [smimesign](https://github.com/github/smimesign) to sign commits and tags using S/MIME instead of GPG.
+You can use [smimesign](https://github.com/github/smimesign) to sign commits and tags using S/MIME.

 {% data reusables.gpg.smime-git-version %}